双指针技巧秒杀七道链表题目

 };

-When the fast and slow pointers meet, reset one of the pointers to the head node, then move both pointers at the same speed.
-The node where they meet again will be the starting point of the cycle.
+It can be observed that when the fast and slow pointers meet, if you set one of the pointers to the head node and let them move forward at the same speed, the node where they meet again is the starting point of the cycle.

 Why does this work?
 Let's briefly explain the principle behind it.